Wedding Planning Timeline Checklist: Month-by-Month Guide

 Prepare Vendor Payments and Tips

 Organize final payments, gratuity envelopes, and any outstanding balances.
-Assign a trusted person (your planner, a family member, or the best man/maid of honor) to handle day-of payments so you don't have to.
+Assign a trusted person (your planner, a family member, or the best man/maid of honor) to handle day-of payments so you do not have to.

 Final 2 Weeks: Last Details